ojasvi-2002/agrihaulapp/README.md

 ## What This Is

-Your agritech client logs in here to:
+agritech client logs in here to:
 - Monitor 60 trucks on a live map
 - View all dispatch history
 - Manage farmer and driver registrations